mu-ni/memo/bq/a.md

   - server-side development and ML workflow research

 6. What I want to improve most
-  - hard to refuse others, hard to say no
+  - hard to reject others, hard to say no
   - Actually, I'd like to help others, but sometimes it takes me a lot of time
   - I have daily work plan every day, it will disrupt my wroking process
   - IM（Instant messaging）chat group, every one can ask and anwser questions in this group